 You can use this vegan butter just like you would regular butter.
 However, I don't recommend using it when high temperatures are involved.
 This includes frying, broiling, and grilling.

-*Make sure you use refined coconut oil otherwise your butter will taste like coconut.
+*Make sure you use refined coconut oil.
+Unrefined coconut oil has a coconut flavor.

 ** If you can't find coconut vinegar, you can also use apple cider vinegar or lemon juice.